McDonald’s Sales Just Dropped Big, Here’s Why Fewer People Are Eating Fast Food Right Now

 Something else is missing, too, and it’s not on the menu.

-McDonald’s customer service has taken a hit.
-Not everywhere, not always.
-But enough that it’s noticeable.
+McDonald’s customer service has taken a hit, and enough so that it’s noticeable.

-Maybe it’s understaffing.
-Maybe it’s burnout.
-Maybe it’s the shift toward self-checkout screens and robotic kiosks that talk in cheerful monotones but can’t get your dipping sauce right.
+Maybe it’s understaffing or burnout, or it’s the shift toward self-checkout screens and robotic kiosks that talk in cheerful monotones but can’t get your dipping sauce right.

 Whatever it is, the vibe has changed.
 You order with a screen, wait in awkward silence, and grab your bag from someone who looks like they haven’t blinked in hours.